Should I Become a Forensic Doctor?

 Medical school graduates continue training for the occupation in postdoctoral residency programs.
 MDs typically begin residencies in clinical and anatomic pathology directly after graduation.
 These programs may offer resident physicians paid, hands-on experience treating patients in healthcare facilities.

-Students may choose a residency in emergency medicine instead of pathology if they want to be forensic doctors who examines crime victims just after an assault or an attack.
+Students may choose a residency in emergency medicine instead of pathology if they want to be forensic doctors who examine crime victims just after an assault or an attack.
 For example, rape victims may visit an emergency room for a rape kit exam.
 During this process, the doctor documents injuries and attempts to collect the attacker's body fluids for DNA analysis.
 Some states may establish specific training, beyond the residency, for such specialized doctors.

 Step 5: Finish a Fellowship in Forensic Pathology

-Step 6: Become Board-Certified
+Step 6: Become Board Certified

 The American Board of Pathology must certify forensic pathologists in their specialty.
 There are two examinations involved in the certification process, each comprised of written and practical sections.
 Candidates must first pass a primary exam, which leads to certification in anatomic and clinical pathology.
 They may then take a subspecialty exam in forensic pathology.
 Upon passage of the exams, they become certified in forensic pathology.
 Forensic doctors must maintain certification by taking continuing education credits and passing a recertification exam every ten years.

-Step 7: Continue Education
+Step 7: Continue Your Education

 In order to renew licensure and certification, forensic doctors must regularly participate in continuing education opportunities.
 Continuing education can be obtained through approved agencies, such as the American College of Forensic Examiners Institute (ACFEI).
 Continuing education opportunities include courses, conferences, and seminars covering advanced topics in forensics.
 In addition to satisfying renewal requirements, continuing education can help a forensic doctor stay current in the field.